 The UNDP (UN development programme) describes development as: ‘the three essentials of development include the ability to lead a long and healthy life, to acquire knowledge, and to have a decent standard of life’.
 Some people believe that the political health of a country is an important factor in its development, alongside freedom of speech and demonstration.

-Development can be measured in many different ways (as shown in the diagram below).
+Development can be measured in many different ways, and the main development points are listed below:

 Aspects of Development that cannot be measured:

 If you were to judge a country’s development by its economic status then its GNP (Gross National Product) and GDP (Gross Domestic Product) would be good measures.
 These measure the net income of a country and, though they can be very effective, don’t take into consideration the living standards of the country.
 For example with Saudi Arabia, with a high GDP, it ranks well on a global scale, but despite this, the living conditions, health care and education are poor there.